kpdudek/PhysicsSim/README.md

 ```

 #### *Windows 10:*
-Download python >3.7 from the Microsoft Store and then use pip3 to install PyQt5 and numpy from PowerShell.
+Download python >3.7 from the Microsoft Store and then use pip3 (included in the Microsoft Store download) to install PyQt5 and numpy.
 Install git as described [here](https://www.computerhope.com/issues/ch001927.htm#:~:text=How%20to%20install%20and%20use%20Git%20on%20Windows,or%20fetching%20updates%20from%20the%20remote%20repository.%20)
 ```
 git clone https://github.com/kpdudek/PhysicsSim.git